 The qualifying examination, which is both written and oral, is administered and evaluated by the Ph.D.
 Supervisory Committee.
-Students must schedule the examination before earning 80 credit hours and at least two semesters prior to the date of graduation.
 The examination concerns the content areas identified in the student's program of study, skills required for dissertation research, and associated skills in the area of specialization, as well as background information and general competence.
 Upon the recommendation of the Ph.D.
 Committee, an "area paper" may constitute the written portion of the qualifying examination.
-The qualifying exam ordinarily will take place during the fall or spring semester; a summer exam will be given only with the consent of all members of the Supervisory Committee.